13 Bathroom Renovation Mistakes That Could Break Your Budget

 1. Fixing Problems That Aren’t There

 Let’s take your bathroom layout, for example.
 Creating a new floor plan might seem like a good idea, but it’s usually more trouble than it’s worth.
-Redesigning the floor plan would require relocating plumbing and electrical lines, demolishing walls, and possibly framing and installing drywall.

-If your layout already works well for your daily routine, don’t change it just because you can.
+Moral of the story: If your layout already works well for your daily routine, don’t change it just because you can.
 Instead, work with what you have and focus on high-impact changes that add aesthetic, functional, and financial value to your home.

 2. Prioritizing Trends Over Timeless Finishes